makyo/writing/work/sawtooth/overclassification/overclassification.md

 They laughed together.

 Contrary to expectations, the outside thermometer had pegged itself at thirty below for a few hours and then, around noon, started to drop even lower.
+They had eaten a late lunch.
+Amy asked if she could wash her clothes while she was here, and Dani had found her a shirt and pair of loose pants that would fit the ringtail meanwhile.
+The temperature stayed cold through the afternoon.

-Neither otter nor ringtail were keen to go outside, so they'd parked themselves on the beanbag with the catalog of folktale types.
+Neither were keen to go outside and see just how cold, so they'd parked themselves on the beanbag with the catalog of folktale types.

 Amy had said that she was going to teach Dani how to tell a story, but that was a thin excuse for a continuation of the sleepover atmosphere.
 What would be more 'sleepover' than telling stories and a friendly competition?

 Dani was losing, that much was obvious.

 "Alright, ninety one," she said.
-"When someone is caught for their heart (or paw, or eyes) as a remedy, but convinces the antagonist that they left it at home."
+"When someone is caught for their heart (or paw, or eyes) as a remedy to steal, but convinces the antagonist that they left it at home."

 Amy grinned and launched right into the story.
 She would always win, so long as she could jump right in like that.
 "Oh yeah, that reminds me of one of my daddy's stories.
 He laughed about this all the time, said one day, this cat came to him.
 One of those all black ones, the uh..."